-The Sub-Fund seeks to achieve an annualised outperformance of the reference indicator 3-month LIBOR "LIBOR 3M" + 200 basis points with an investment horizon of at least 12 - 18 months, minus management fees specific to each Share Class as described below under section 5 "Share Classes available and expenses".
+The Sub-Fund seeks to achieve an annualised gross performance that exceeds that of the reference indicator 3-month LIBOR USD "LIBOR 3M" USD + 200 basis points, over an investment horizon of at least 12 - 18 months.
+The net investment objective of the Sub-Fund is obtained by reducing the gross investment objective by the management fees specific to each Share Class as described below under section 5 "Share Classes available and expenses".

-In addition to the above, although the Sub-Fund does not have a specific sustainable investment objective pursuant to article 9 of the SFDR, it incorporates an extra-financial approach whereby the weighted average carbon intensity of the Sub-Fund (GHG emissions per million euros of turnover) must be at least 20% lower than that of the following composite index: 65% ICE BofA ML Global Corporate Index (G0BC) and 35% Global High Yield Index (HW00).
+In addition to the above, although the Sub-Fund does not have a specific sustainable investment objective pursuant to article 9 of the SFDR, it incorporates an extra-financial approach whereby the weighted average carbon intensity of the Sub-Fund (GHG emissions per million euros of turnover) must be at least 20% lower than that of the following composite index: 65% ICE BofA ML Global Corporate Index (GOBC) and 35% Global High Yield Index (HW00).